Relintai/pandemonium_engine_docs/usage/best_practices/project_organization.md

 Windows and recent macOS versions use case-insensitive filesystems by default, whereas Linux distributions use a case-sensitive filesystem by default.
-This can cause issues after exporting a project, since Godot's PCK virtual filesystem is case-sensitive.
+This can cause issues after exporting a project, since Pandemonium's PCK virtual filesystem is case-sensitive.
 To avoid this, it's recommended to stick to `snake_case` naming for all files in the project (and lowercase characters in general).